 Everyone knows that there are endless things to do in Las Vegas on any given weekend.
 However, with so many things to do, it can be hard to pack them all into two or three days.
 That’s where we come in.
-Read on for our Las Vegas weekend itinerary!
+Read on for our recommendations for a weekend getaway to Las Vegas!

 Las Vegas is a unique destination, to say the least.
 For starters, it’s in the middle of a desert, so the summer months can get extremely hot.
 We’re talking 120 degrees Fahrenheit (that’s 48 degrees Celsius)!
-Similarly, it can get down to 30 degrees Fahrenheit in the winter (-1 degrees Celsius).
+Similarly, it can get down to 30 degrees Fahrenheit in the winter.

 Make sure to pack your clothing accordingly!
 If you’re here in the summer, you’ll want shorts, T-shirts, and swimming suits for those epic pools we have here.
 Also, remember to drink lots of water and stay hydrated!
 If you are here in the winter, make sure you pack a warm jacket as the desert chill might surprise you!